Boundedness of elliptic Calabi-Yau varieties with a rational section: Preliminaries

 of $(\mathcal{Z}, \mathcal{B})$ which is log smooth over the base $S$ as in the proof of~\ref{fam.good.prop}, and using~\cite{MR3779687}*{Theorem 4.2} there must exist a positive integer $n$ such that $n(K_X+B) \sim 0$ for any pair in $\mathfrak{D}$.
-Up to stratifying $\mathfrak{D}$ in the Zariski topology, we can construct a bounded set of varieties $\mathfrak{C}$ whose elements are smooth projective varieties $E$ that are non-singular models of the cover $E' \to X$ associated to the unique element of $|n(K_X+B)|$.
-The statement of the Corollary then follows by noticing that since $\mathfrak{C}$ is bounded then there exists a natural number $b=b(\mathfrak{C})$ such that for any $E \in \mathfrak{C}$, $h^{\dim E}(E) \leq b$.
-The conclusion then follows from Theorem~\ref{flor.thm} and noetherian induction. \end{proof}
+Up to stratifying again $S$ in the Zariski topology, we can construct a bounded set of varieties $\mathfrak{C}$ whose elements are smooth projective varieties $E$ that are non-singular models of the cover $E' \to X$ associated to the unique element of $|n(K_X+B)|$.
+The statement of the corollary then follows by noticing that since $\mathfrak{C}$ is bounded then there exists a natural number $b=b(\mathfrak{C})$ such that for any $E \in \mathfrak{C}$, $h^{\dim E}(E) \leq b$, by Ehresmann's Theorem~\cite{MR2451566}*{Theorem~9.3}.
+The conclusion then follows from Theorem~\ref{flor.thm} via noetherian induction. \end{proof}